swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 #### `_fixLifetime`

-A call to `_fixLifetime` is considered a use of its argument, meaning that the argument is guaranteed live at least up until the call.
+A call to `_fixLifetime` is considered a use of its argument, meaning that the argument is guaranteed to live at least up until the call.
 It is otherwise a nop.
 This is useful for guaranteeing the lifetime of a value while inspecting its physical layout.
 Without a call to `_fixLifetime`, the last formal use may occur while the value's bits are still being munged.

 *Example:*